wenzhengli-etal/WebGIS_Countermapping_4280_5280/Mapbox1/Mapbox1.md

-# Web mapping using Mapbox GL 1
+# Intro to Web mapping using Mapbox GL 1

 **Today we will cover**